Getting Started with tmux - Terminal Multiplexing Basics

 5. Windows: Switching Between Screens

-Linny-senpai: Inside a session, tmux has a concept called "windows" — think browser tabs.
+Linny-senpai: Inside a session, tmux has a concept called "windows."
+A window is the tmux equivalent of a browser tab.

 Lina: So one session can hold multiple tabs?